Name & Social Links

-I played with LEGO when I was about 5 or 6 years old.
-My parents bought me a small LEGO car and I after building and playing with it, I started to disassemble it and build other things with it.
-I got into my dark ages during my high school, college and early adult years.
+I played with LEGO® when I was about 5 or 6 years old.
+My parents bought me a small LEGO® car and after building and playing with it, I started to disassemble it and build other things with it.
+I got into my dark ages during my high school, college, and early adult years.

-Then I discovered the modular buildings and the YouTube channels like Alex Nunes, Robinhoodbricks, DrMcbrick and MrBookieboo that showcase their cities.
-I knew right then and there that I would buy the modular building that would be release on Jan 2020.
-And I’ve just kept falling in the LEGO rabbit hole since then ^_^
+Then I discovered the modular buildings and the YouTube channels like Alex Nunes, Robinhoodbricks, DrMcbrick, and MrBookieboo that showcase their cities.
+I knew right then and there that I would buy the modular building that would be released on Jan 2020.
+And I’ve just kept falling into the LEGO® rabbit hole since then ^_^

-This problem was the same for other sets like Central Perk (set 21319), The Big Bang Theory (set 21302) and the recently release Seinfeld (set 21328).
-By designing the SitComplex, I solved a problem that most LEGO fans had and it made it easier for them to incorporate their favorite TV shows like Seinfeld, The Big Bang Theory, How I Met Your Mother and Thor (set 76200) into their LEGO towns/cities with less footprint in the layout.
+This problem was the same for other sets like Central Perk (set 21319), The Big Bang Theory (set 21302), and the recent release of Seinfeld (set 21328).
+By designing the SitComplex, I solved a problem that most LEGO® fans had and it made it easier for them to incorporate their favorite TV shows like Seinfeld, The Big Bang Theory, How I Met Your Mother, and Thor (set 76200) into their LEGO® towns/cities with less footprint in the layout.

-Another reason that people liked the MOC was that I was able to preserve as much details as I could with all of the interiors.
-I was able to respect the original design from LEGO and combine them in a building with a cohesive facade.
+Another reason that people liked the MOC was that I was able to preserve as many details as I could with all of the interiors.
+I was able to respect the original design from LEGO® and combine them in a building with a cohesive facade.

-What are your top 5 all time favourite LEGO MOCs you have designed and why?
+What are your top 5 all-time favorite LEGO® MOCs you have designed and why?

 As of writing this Q&A response, my favorite MOCs so far are: